Atomic Robo-Kid

-is a horizontally scrolling shooter released in arcades by UPL in 1988.
-In the US, the game was published by Nikom.
+is a 1988 horizontally scrolling shooter video game developed and published by UPL for arcades.
+The game was published in North America in February 1989 by Nikom as its only released arcade title.
 The PC Engine version is an adaptation of the arcade original and published as Atomic Robo-Kid Special.

-Plot

-In the 21st century, a blast of cosmic radiation bombarded Terra-12, a deep-space outpost of Earth, hideously mutating all transplanted life.
-A fleet of savage beings followed the radiation wave and invaded the planet and began the systematic destruction of all remaining sentient life.
-Years of battling the alien 'governors' have gone by, and now only one hope survives to avenge the desperate terran colonists.

 Gameplay

 The player controls the titular character through six stages of increasing difficulty, facing an alien "governor" boss (which is so large as to be considered a level in and of themself, as some of the bosses take up several screens) at the end of each level, followed by a "duel" level against other Robo-Kid sized robots.
 Many levels branch into others, giving the player the choice over which zone to enter next, increasing replayability.

 Robo-Kid can collect four different weapons (whichever weapon is selected is lost when Robo-kid loses a life) in addition to his default gun, collect powerups for a shield that activates on enemy contact, plus rapid fire and speed powerups.
 The player can also encounter a friendly dinosaur-looking robot that sells weapons and shields to Robo-kid using extra lives as currency.